digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 A credit default swap (CDS) pays a protection amount in case of a credit default event, in exchange for a fix rate at the end of every payment period.
 The protection amount is defined as *1-recoveryRate*.

+If a credit event occurs, the swap expires after the protection amount has been paid (i.e. no more rate payments are required afterwards).

 Here is an example of a CDS that pays *1-recoveryRate* in the case of a default on TSLA bonds:

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Swap/Test/CreditDefault.daml